Level of Care (LOC) and Specialized Care Increment (SCI) Rate Determinations / Re-determinations

 Static Rate

-Static criteria, or chronic indicators, are a list of certain behaviors or conditions which warrant an immediate temporary ISFC Static Rate (or equivalent) to provide a high level of care and/or supervision of a child/youth/NMD pending an LOC rate determination may be immediately applied in instances where a child/youth/NMD is identified with at least one (1) of the following behavioral concerns:
+Static criteria, or chronic indicators, are a list of certain behaviors or conditions which warrant an immediate temporary ISFC Static Rate (or equivalent) to provide a high level of care and/or supervision of a child/youth/NMD pending an LOC rate determination which may be immediately applied in instances where a child/youth/NMD is identified with at least one (1) of the following behavioral concerns:

 • Adjudicated violent offenses, significant property damage, and/or sex offender or perpetrator